Edward J. Roethe

-Edward J. Roethe (May 12, 1878 – May 1, 1952) was an American politician and newspaper editor.
+Edward Julius Roethe (May 12, 1878 – May 1, 1952) was an American politician and newspaper editor.

 Early life

-Roethe was born in Whitewater, Wisconsin.
+Roethe was born in Whitewater, Wisconsin to German immigrants Edward and Catherine Roethe.
+He was raised Lutheran.

 Career

 Roethe began his career as a teacher.
 He later worked as the publisher of the Fennimore Times in Fennimore, Wisconsin.
 He served as president of the village of Fennimore in 1919 and after the community was incorporated as a city he served as the first mayor of Fennimore from 1919 to 1924.
 He served in the Wisconsin Senate as a Republican twice, initially as successor to his brother Henry Edgar Roethe.
+He married his wife Barbara Frantz on September 22, 1906 in Clark, Wisconsin.

 Personal life

 Roethe died after suffering a stroke while working in his garden.